Dynamic tables in Snowflake

 QUALIFY ROW_NUMBER() OVER (PARTITION BY event_id ORDER BY timestamp desc) = 1

-CREATE OR REPLACE DYNAMIC TABLE <target_schema>.<target_entity_name> (
+CREATE DYNAMIC TABLE staging.STG_CASH_REGISTER_EVENT_DYNAMIC (

 )